NCAS-CMS/cfdm/docs/source/tutorial.rst

 `numpy` array with the `~Field.get_array` method:

 .. code-block:: python
+   :caption: *Retrieve the data as a numpy array.*

    >>> print(t.get_array())
    [[[262.8 270.5 279.8 269.5 260.9 265.0 263.5 278.9 269.2]
      [272.7 268.4 279.5 278.9 263.8 263.3 274.2 265.7 279.5]